cloudmesh-community/book/chapters/class/516/week2-center.md

 Do the following assignments:

-Due: two weeks, share your findings on PIazza and improve based on the discussions and other students contributions.
+Due: two weeks, share your findings on PIazza and improve based on the discussions and other students' contributions.
 We recommend you start in the first week.
-Gregor will than integrate the contributions into a document that we can than use in the second week for improvements.
+Gregor will than integrate the contributions into a document that we can then use in the second week for improvements.
-Please lso note that this assignment is used for you to learn markdown with refernces, links and bibtex entries.
-Note that github does not support this version of markdown.
+Please also note that this assignment is used for you to learn markdown with references, links, and BibTeX entries.
+Note that GitHub does not support this version of markdown.

 * E.Datacenter.2.a